User permission framework

 These permissions are set globally, inherited by all users and can be overwritten by admin for specific users.

-By default both permissions are granted to all users.
+By default, all the above permissions are granted to all users.

 Screenshots of global and personal app-level permissions